Export control of knowledge transfer and international sanctions

 Below is an overview of guidelines in the export control regulations and international sanctions with regard to important definitions, responsibilities, information resources and tools, as well as assessments for institutional management and academic communities.

-Recently edited : 5.
-August 2024In recent years, threat assessments from NSM, PST and NIS have shown that some states are trying to acquire knowledge that can be used for military purposes, in violation of national security and defence policy interests.
+Recently edited : 11.
+November 2024In recent years, threat assessments from NSM (only in Norwegian), PST and NIS have shown that some states are trying to acquire knowledge that can be used for military purposes, in violation of national security and defence policy interests.
 Such attempts can for example take place by recruiting and placing their own citizens in advanced educational and research environments.
 The battle for access to knowledge and research is at the heart of the geopolitical rivalry and the race to translate new technologies into military capabilities.

 Norwegian higher education and research institutions maintain a high international level in fields of military relevance.
 Underwater and materials technology are examples of knowledge that we know some foreign actors are trying to obtain from Norway for military use in their home country.
 Export control assessments must therefore be made when recruiting academic staff, receiving visiting researchers and admitting students to certain courses at PhD and master's degree level.